-Wouldn’t it be wonderful if every town in the UK had its own Moondance where women of all ages could let their hair down and dance the night away – and at the same time raise money to not only help in the fight against breast cancer but also to support a host of other well deserving charities?
+Wouldn’t it be wonderful if every town in the UK (and maybe beyond!) had its own Moondance where women of all ages could let their hair down and dance the night away – and at the same time raise money to not only help in the fight against breast cancer but also to support a host of other well deserving charities?

 We would like to make that a reality.